The COVID-19 and Cancer Coalition Tackles Vaccines

 Status of COVID-19 Vaccines for People With Cancer

-We will continue to share important information about the COVID-19 and Cancer Coalition and our COVID-19 study findings with the cancer community.
-If you have any questions or would like to learn more about the coalition, please contact firstname.lastname@example.org.
+We will continue to share important information with the cancer community about COVID-19 vaccines for people with cancer, our coalition's work, and our COVID-19 study findings.
+If you have any questions or would like to learn more about the coalition, please contact [email protected].